garciawilton/garciawilton/README.md

-I am only use this GitHub for ThoughtWorks Projects, my personal respository is @Wilton-Garcia
+I am only use this GitHub for Thoughtworks projects, my personal respository is @Wilton-Garcia